HaoYuLiu0725/LKM_Motor/README.md

 # LKM_Motor
 LK tech's motor control library using Teensy4.0 with Arduino IDE.
+**Note: Recommand using "Motor Communication Control" PCB in NTU ASR-LAB,
+the "RS485_1" ports is using "Serial5" for communication, the "RS485_2" ports is using "Serial3" for communication,**

 ### Contents
 * [Install](#install)